serverless/serverless/README.md

 <br/>
 <br/>

-**The Serverless Framework** – Build applications on AWS Lambda and other next-gen cloud services, that auto-scale and only charge you when they run.
-This lowers the total cost of running and operating your apps, enabling you to build more and manage less.
+**The Serverless Framework** – Makes it easy to leverage AWS Lambda and other managed cloud services to build applications that auto-scale, cost nothing when idle, and boast radically low maintenance.

 The Serverless Framework is a command-line tool with an easy and approachable YAML syntax to deploy both your code and cloud infrastructure needed to make tons of serverless application use-cases.
 It's a multi-language framework that supports Node.js, Typescript, Python, Go, Java, and more.
 It's also completely extensible via over 1,000 plugins which add more serverless use-cases and workflows to the Framework.